-So why are the flood insurance maps changing in Sitka Alaska?
-Well Sitka has had a history of flooding and flood exposure.
+Well, Sitka has had a history of flooding and flood exposure.
 Being a coastal area on the West coast it is exposed to the Tsunami risk.
 There are other risks like inland flooding that occurred in 2015 creating landslides, mudslides, and other flooding issues.
 The area requested a FEMA study in 2013 to review the risk and many times these studies can take several years to review.
-In 2017 FEMA and Sitka agreed on what they thought the new maps should be but still needed the residents input and feedback.
-Now that these new maps have been agreed up on a date has been set for them to go into place which is August 2019.
+In 2017 FEMA and Sitka agreed on what they thought the new maps should be but still needed the resident's input and feedback.
+Now that these new maps have been agreed upon a date has been set for them to go into place which is August 2019.

 The impact for Sitka Alaska will be fairly large from a percentage standpoint.
 9.9% of the population could be impacted by these changes.
-It does not mean its a bad impact .
-Some will be remove from high risk flood zones and some will not.
+It does not mean it's a bad impact.
+Some will be removed from high-risk flood zones and some will not.